iamnottheway/WeX/README.md

 Note
 -----
- * Depends on geotext library to extract places(It's included)  https://github.com/elyase/geotext
+ * Depends on geotext library to extract places(It's included)  https://github.com/elyase/geotext To install geotext library, run that in the terminal.

+            pip install geotext

  * weather data from https://openweathermap.org/
    Create an account and use the API key to use this.